 Lack of support for animated JXL

-Dependency on JavaScript for functionality
+JavaScript requirement for proper functionality

-Conversion of JXL images to PNG
+Conversion of JXL files to PNG instead of native support

 Recent reviews